LexicusRex/taskflow-by-aegile/README.md

 #### VSCode Dev Container
 Alternatively, you can use the VSCode Dev Container to run the application.
 **Instead** of `docker-compose up --build`, use the `Dev Containers: Clone Repository in Dev Container...` command to clone the **`taskflow-by-aegile`** repo into a VSCode Dev Container.
 Appropriate extensions will install automatically.
+This may take an around 8-10 minutes.
+Once installtion is complete, open two bash instances and run the following in each:
+    ```console
+    $ python backend/src/server.py
+    ```
+    ```console
+    $ cd frontend && npm start
+    ```

 Navigate to `http://localhost:3000` in your preferred browser application.